 Who doesn’t love bacon and shrimp together?
 They are just one of those perfect flavor combinations that can’t get any better… until now.

 Creamy Alfredo sauce takes the beloved combo and makes it dreamy to behold.
 I’d like to dive right into that bowl and roll around.

-This recipe is so rich and delicious you won’t even think twice about missing the pasta.
+This recipe is so rich and delicious, you won’t even think twice about missing the pasta.
 I’m including my easy method for making zucchini noodles cooked to a perfect al dente.

 Sourcing Sustainable Chemical-Free Shrimp.

 This is a pretty important part of this recipe.
 Food plays such an important role in our lives.
 It connects us not only to the people we share it with but to the environment from which it is harvested.
 I tend to avoid any imported shrimp, either farmed or wild caught.
 Often the countries they are coming from do not have the strict environmental or harvesting standards that the U.S. has.
-In my opinion the better option is wild caught shrimp from U.S. waters.
+In my opinion the better option is wild-caught shrimp from U.S. waters.
 Look for shrimp that have been caught in small traps and not in the large trawling nets that inherently do so much damage to the ocean floor and other species of marine life.
-Small traps are a sustainable fishing method often used in small scale shrimp fisheries off the coasts of Florida, California or Alaska.
+Small traps are a sustainable fishing method often used in small-scale shrimp fisheries off the coasts of Florida, California, or Alaska.
 Look for packages that specify a small trap or shrimp pot fishing method.

 Finding shrimp that are free from preservatives and residual chlorine can be a difficult task.
 There are a number of chemical preservatives and chlorine dips that are used on most packaged shrimp, even the frozen ones.
 So carefully look into the company from whom you are purchasing.
-Read your labels and look out for these preservative chemicals: sodium polyphosphate, sodium metabisulphite, sodium bisulfite, sodium tripolyphosphate and Everfresh aka Prawnfresh or 4 Hexl Resorcinol.
+Read your labels and look out for these preservative chemicals: sodium polyphosphate, sodium metabisulphite, sodium bisulfite, sodium tripolyphosphate, and Everfresh aka Prawnfresh or 4 Hexl Resorcinol.

-Because of my interest on this topic I will be writing a comprehensive study of the shrimping industry and industry handling procedures.
+Because of my interest in this topic I will be writing a comprehensive study of the shrimping industry and industry handling procedures.
 I have already gathered too much information to include in this recipe post.
 Please stay tuned for that article!
 Please also see the sources listed at the bottom of this post for additional reading.

 I’d say the options for really clean fresh shrimp are increasingly slim.
 You may find a fresh catch if you live near the coast and are lucky enough to have a reputable dealer.
-You might possibly find someone who is growing fresh water prawns in an organic aquaculture environment or you could grow them yourself (something I would LOVE to do one day).
+You might possibly find someone who is growing freshwater prawns in an organic aquaculture environment or you could grow them yourself (something I would LOVE to do one day).
 Or you can order through a company with a promise of sustainability and clean, chemical-free handling practices.
-So here is my recommendation for a company that is a true sustainable superhero of the sea;
+So here is my recommendation for a company that is a true sustainable superhero of the sea:

 Recipe serves 4.

-4 Tablespoons Grated Parmesan
+4 tablespoons grated Parmesan

 Peel and clean your shrimp if necessary.
 Rinse the shrimp under cold running water and pat dry.
 Set the shrimp aside.